JakobBerggren/java/report.md

 # Report for assignment 3 Group 19

 This is the report markdown file of assignment 3 by Group 19.
 The members for this group assignment are:
-E-Joon Ko, Agnes Forsberg, Niklas Tomsic, and Jakob Berggren.
+E-Joon Ko, Niklas Tomsic, Caroline Borg, and Jakob Berggren.

 ## Project